duderstadt-lab/mars-docs/examples/fret.md

 _ {(profile)}^{i}I_{Aem|Dex} = ^{i}I_{Aem|Dex}* \frac{I_{D}(x',y')}{I_{A}(x,y)}
 \end{equation}$$

-To do so, open script [ProfileCorrection.groovy]() as well as the two calibration images rr_iMap and og_iMap that were supplied along with the video data from the Zenodo link.
+To do so, open script [ProfileCorrection.groovy](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_pipelines/FRET/Follow%20along%20example/ProfileCorrection.groovy) as well as the two calibration images rr_iMap and og_iMap that were supplied along with the video data from the Zenodo link.
 Also make sure to have the molecule archive created in the previous steps of this protocol opened.
 Then run the script.
-An additional column will be added to the data table for each molecule record where the corrected intensity I<sub>AexAem</sub> will be found named "0_Profile_Corrected".
+An additional column will be added to the data table for each molecule record where the corrected intensity I<sub>aexaem</sub> will be found named "0_Profile_Corrected".

 **Identify the bleaching positions for donor and acceptor** To identify the bleaching positions for both donor and acceptor in each trace, the single change point finder tool from Mars is applied.
 After running this tool, the positions of the bleaching events of both dyes will be added to the corresponding molecule record.
 This information can later on be used to filter molecule traces (make sure each trace has both 1 donor and 1 acceptor) and to do the FRET calculations obtaining E and S values for each molecule.

-Start by opening the [findBleachingPositions.groovy]() script from the repository.
+Start by opening the [findBleachingPositions.groovy](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_pipelines/FRET/Follow%20along%20example/findBleachingPositions.groovy) script from the repository.
 This script automates the command and makes sure bleaching positions are found for DO, AO and FRET molecules in the colors relevant.
 Run the script.
 This will add bleaching positions to the archive shown as markers with dotted lines in the plots.

 <<Figure>>